archisman-panigrahi/PTB-TCI-TSC-HOTI-codes/README.md

 ## Jupyter notebooks:

+- `PTB_brane_demo.ipynb` demonstrates how the points in the brane are takes, with a simple square lattice.

 ### Topological Crystalline Insulator
 - `PTB_hscti.ipynb`: Computes the eigensystem of the topological crystalline insulator in a projected brane.
 - `PTB_hscti_dislocation`: Computes the eigensystem of the topological crystalline insulator when a dislocation core falls in a projected brane.